Golf rangefinders are kind of like cars.

 And I’m not surprised why.

-For the average golfer, Callaway is a very well-known brand and with nearly 10k reviews and an average rating of 4.7?
+For the average golfer, Callaway is a very well-known brand and with over 10k reviews and an average rating of 4.7?
 That’s about as good as you’re going to find for any product.

 In my testing it?
 It works great!
 It’s relatively no frills.
 It’s not the fastest, but it’s certainly not slow.